lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

   }

   // Back to short dash, rotated back to starting position.
-  // This is the tail of the stroke catching up to the head.
+  // This is the "tail" of the stroke catching up to the head.
   // The stroke moves backwards while at the same time it is
   // rotated forward to return to its starting position.
   100% {